4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

 PyMC3.

-On *Windows* you'll also need the Visual Studio 2017 build tools, with C tools (note these are optional, check them in the components).
+On *Windows* you'll also need the Visual Studio 2017 build tools, with C tools (note these are optional, check them in the options during installation).
 The libpython package needs to be installed in the environment as well.

 ```bash
 conda create --name pymc3